jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     TypeError: function_02() takes 2 positional arguments but 3 were given

-* I make the number of inputs in the signature match the number of inputs given in the call
+  I make the number of inputs in the signature match the number of inputs in the call

   .. code-block:: python